laurapayancepeda/portfolio/README.md

 - Data Management
 - ERP Systems

 # Projects

 *I document my journey, taking on a variety of projects across different industries, driven by my natural curiosity about applying my skills and expanding my knowledge*

 ## Business Intelligence

-### Using business intelligence for football analysis (Tableau)
+### Business intelligence for football match analysis (Tableau)
+This Tableau dashboard analyzes Liverpool's performance in the 2019 Champions League Final, focusing on key metrics such as pass maps, shot locations, passing success rates, and player positioning.
+It provides insights into the team’s passing efficiency, attacking strategies, and overall performance, offering a comprehensive view of the match.
+I am currently still working on this dashboard, hoping to bring more metrics and KPIs.

-### Uisng Business Intelligence to support real-life decision-making and core functions in an SME
+### Business Intelligence to support real-life decision-making and core functions in an SME

 ## Sports Analytics: